ng-consult/ng1-server/README.md

 `var renderer = new AngularServer(config)` throws an error if the config object is invalid using `jsonschema` https://github.com/tdegrunt/jsonschema

-To see the errors, you can access the array `renderer.errors`

 ##Methods

 `middleware` is the function(req, res, next) used for middleware injection.